truemagic-coder/meteor-leaflet/readme.md

 6. mrt add leaflet
 7. write the map code in Template.myTemplate.rendered
 8. set in your client code the default image path
+9. enclose the map div in your template with the constant tag

+step 8
 ```javascript
 L.Icon.Default.imagePath = '../../leaflet'
 ```

-9. enclose the map div in your template with the constant tag
+step 9
 ```html
 {{#constant}}<div id="map">{{/constant}}
 ```